 It might not seem like it to everyone, but the Galapagos Islands are actually quite big.
 The archipelago is home to a grand total of 19 islands and dozens of islets.
 Due to its volcanic nature, the Galapagos Islands are also in a constant state of expansion, meaning new islands may very well be forming as you read this blog!

-The Galapagos Islands are spread out over an area of 45,000 square kilometers (17,000 square miles) of Pacific Ocean and are located 906 kilometers (563 miles) off the coast of Ecuador.
-Only around 18% of this area is actual land, meaning that, in terms of actual terrestrial surface area, the Galapagos Islands (when clumped together) are about the same size as the state of Mississippi or the country of Greece.
+The Galapagos Islands are spread out over an area of 45,000 square kilometers (17,000 square miles) on the Pacific Ocean and are located 906 kilometers (563 miles) off the coast of Ecuador.
+Only around 18% of this area is actual land.

 Yet given the size of the archipelago and the distance between each island, getting to know the entire archipelago in a single day is, quite literally, impossible.
-This is why we’ve conveniently divided up the archipelago into regions and, consequently, different itineraries for each of our cruises, too.
+This is why we’ve conveniently divided up the archipelago into regions and, consequently, different itineraries for each Galapagos cruise.

 And keep in mind: all of our itineraries last the minimum recommended number of 5 days, which gives our guests enough time to properly experience each piece of the archipelago without ever feeling rushed.
 Also worth noting: each of our itineraries offers its own set of distinct features, too.

 For our Santa Cruz II and Yacht La Pinta, our packages are divided between the Western, Northern and Eastern regions of the archipelago.
 In the case of our Yacht Isabela II, packages have been divided between the Northern, Central and Southern regions of the archipelago.